Tutor Handbook

 • Complete all New Employee Registration paperwork prior to the start of the semester (or hire date)

-• Maintain accurate records of tutoring sessions using the ATLAS software, Excel timesheets, and myHR
+• Maintain accurate records of tutoring sessions using myHR.

 Qualifications: